beckoningstranger/rappelkiste/README.md

 [Back to top](<#contents>)

-## How to Clone the Respository on GitHub
+## How to Clone the Repository on GitHub

 1. In your browser, navigate to the [GitHub page of this project.](https://github.com/beckoningstranger/rappelkiste)
 2. Click the 'Code' button, make sure you have HTTPS selected and then click the button to copy the link to your clipboard as demonstrated in this GIF:

   ![How to Clone](assets/documentation-images/how-to-clone.gif)

-3. Open your IDE and either use the functionality it provides to paste your link and have your clone created or go to the terminal and type: 'git clone \[insert your link here\]'
+3. Open your IDE and either use the functionality it provides (many IDE offer buttons that help you clone repositories) and paste your link there to have your clone created or go to the terminal and type: 'git clone \[insert your link here\]'
 4. Hit ENTER and wait for you local clone to be created.

 [Back to top](<#contents>)